Social Media Is Not a Race

 This page may contain links to Amazon.com or other sites from which I may receive commission on purchases you make after clicking on such links.
 Read my full Disclosure Policy

 As much as I love to blog, I’m thrilled to take a break today and let Kerry Rego take over.
 One of the many wonderful people I’ve met through Twitter, Kerry runs her own consulting business, through which she offers social media and technology training as well as home and office organization services.
-She’s got some great advice here for all of us!
+She’s got some great social media tips here for all of us!

 I taught a session at the NAPO-SFBA Regional conference in the fall of 2010.
 I spoke to a fellow organizer about a problem she was having with social media.
 She had recently started her business and had created a website she really liked.
 Her problem was she’d signed up for every social media tool she’d ever heard of and then placed the link or widget on her main site.
 Yet, she didn’t have any content when people clicked through because she was so new.